EY-Parthenon-Software-Strategy-Group/RAG_chat_with_PDF/README.md

-# Chatbot with PDF Level 1 🤖💬
+# Chatbot with PDF 🤖💬

 Welcome to the Chatbot with PDF, Level 1!
 This interactive application leverages Azure OpenAI's gpt-3.5-turbo (but you can also use different versions) and text-embedding-ada-002 models to create a conversational AI experience.
 The chatbot helps you better understand the workings of language models in a fun and instructive way.